ntickoo/c4-final-project-todo-list-serverless/README.md

-# Serverless TODO
+# Serverless TODO Application with Daily Reminders (Todo Digest emails)

-To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
-Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.

-# Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
-Each TODO item can optionally have an attachment image.
-Each user only has access to TODO items that he/she has created.
+This project builds on the TODO application which was completed in module 4.
+On top of the functionalities already implemented and adds below functionalities
+* Allow User to save his email id in the system.
+* Display currently saved email id.
+* Configure a daily scheudled task to send an email about pending todo items and completed todo items.

 # TODO items

-The application should store TODO items, and each TODO item contains the following fields:
+The application stores TODO items, and each TODO item contains the following fields:

-* `todoId` (string) - a unique id for an item
+* `userId` (string) - a unique id for an item
+* `todoId` (string) - a unique id for the user.
 * `createdAt` (string) - date and time when an item was created
 * `name` (string) - name of a TODO item (e.g. "Change a light bulb")
 * `dueDate` (string) - date and time by which an item should be completed
 * `done` (boolean) - true if an item was completed, false otherwise
 * `attachmentUrl` (string) (optional) - a URL pointing to an image attached to a TODO item

-You might also store an id of a user who created a TODO item.
+# UserInfo

+The application also allows saving the email of the user in the system.

+* `userId` (string) - a unique id for an item
+* `email` (string) - email address of the user.

 ## Prerequisites

 * <a href="https://manage.auth0.com/" target="_blank">Auth0 account</a>
 * <a href="https://github.com" target="_blank">GitHub account</a>
 * <a href="https://nodejs.org/en/download/package-manager/" target="_blank">NodeJS</a> version up to 12.xx
+* <a href="https://mailtrap.io/" target="_blank">Mail Trap to get a place to receive all the emails</a> The emails are sent to mailtrap where all the emails can be monitored.
+You need to set up the config in serverless.yml file to set this up and deploy the serverless instance for yourself.
+The mailtrap intercepts all emails and is only visible to the requestor.
 * Serverless
    * Create a <a href="https://dashboard.serverless.com/" target="_blank">Serverless account</a> user
    * Install the Serverless Framework’s CLI  (up to VERSION=2.21.1).
 Refer to the <a href="https://www.serverless.com/framework/docs/getting-started/" target="_blank">official documentation</a> for more help.